-- Manipulative games: Your child can play simple games which have a few rules or steps and also a manipulative component.
+Your child can play simple games which have a few rules or steps and also a manipulative component.
 “Don’t Break the Ice” is a great example of a beginner manipulative game.
 Another popular example is the classic game Operation.
 (Hey, these games also target fine motor skills!
 Win-win)

-- Board Games: Your child is developing problem-solving skills and is able to follow rules.
+Your child is developing problem-solving skills and is able to follow rules.
 They are moving on to board games that require some skill and have more complex rules.
 Connect 4 is an excellent game that encourages problem-solving and strategic thinking.

-- Organized sports and playground games: Your child can play large motor games, even if they are only at a beginner’s level.
+Your child can play large motor games, even if they are only at a beginner’s level.
 These are games such as baseball, or soccer and include anything from an organized game to a few kids throwing or kicking the ball on the playground.
 As your child progresses toward this level of play you can facilitate by teaching games in steps and offering assistance.

 Additional Play Behaviors